SmileiPIC/TP-M2-GI/doc/source/exercises.rst

    in the longitudinal and transverse directions, and with size ``Lx``, ``2*Lr``, and ``2*Lr`` in the ``x``, ``y`` and ``z`` directions?

-   (This answer may give a clue on why simulations in cylindrical geometry are generally faster...)
+   (This answer may give a clue on why simulations in cylindrical geometry are generally faster ...)

-As we did with in :ref:`Exercise 6 <exercise6>` for the laser pulse in vacuum, the first step is to verify that the plasma behaves as predicted by the analytical theory.
+As we did with in :ref:`Exercise 6 <exercise6>` for the laser pulse in vacuum, the first step to check our results is to verify that the plasma behaves as predicted by the analytical theory.
 If we reduce the laser pulse ``a0`` to ``0.01``, the laser pulse satisfy the conditions for the applicability of the 1D linear theory of plasma wave excitation.